Video Game: Prince of Persia: Warrior Within

 - Stable Time Loop: More like a Stable Time Loop within a Stable Time Loop.
 After the Prince kills Kaileena, he realizes that in doing so, he still allowed the Sands to be created.
 He thus goes back in time as the Sand Wraith to kill his former self, so that he would not kill Kaileena in the past; he would kill her in the present, which would then entail that the Sands would be created seven years after the events of the previous game.

-- Stripperiffic: Every female character in this wears skimpy clothing.
+- Stripperific: Every female character in the game wears skimpy clothing.

 - Super Speed: The True Final Boss moves extremely fast, such that using slowdown is basically required just to keep up.
 The arena generates sand at regular intervals to support the constant use.